Nik-Novak/Mind-Knight/README.md

 * v0.0.5
   * Fixed bug with previous node hack/secure results carrying over to the next game
   * Added version control to remind you when there is a new update for MindKnight files
+  * Tested and works with up to 7 man mainframe

 Have fun!